 With Oura, you can discover the best bedtime for you and get tips on how to stick to it.

-Find Your Ideal Bedtime Using Oura
+How Oura Determines Your Ideal Bedtime

-As soon as you begin wearing your ring, Oura starts looking for patterns to better understand how you sleep.
+When you begin wearing your ring, Oura starts looking for patterns to better understand how you sleep.
 What time did you go to sleep on nights when you received high Sleep Scores?
 Did your resting heart rate lower to optimal levels during the night, or did it stay elevated?
 These cues allow Oura to guide you in the right direction.

 Missing Bedtime Guidance?

 If you have an irregular sleep schedule or consistently low Sleep Scores, Oura may have trouble providing bedtime guidance.
 Keep wearing the ring and stick to a consistent sleep schedule for a week or two.
-This will give Oura the information needed to give you personalized guidance.